 A few empirical results are noteworthy.
 First, our results indicate that the t-DCC model is preferred over the normal-DCC model in estimating conditional volatilities and correlations.
-Second, both $\hat{\pi}N$ and $\hat{z}{\pi}$ (tests of the validation of the t-DCC model) provide support for the t-DCC model despite the 2008 financial crisis.
-However, the model barely passes the non-parametric Kolmogorov-Smirnov ( $KS_N$ ) test which tests whether probability transform estimates, $\hat{U}{t}$ are uniformly distributed over the range (0, 1).
-Third, from Figures 1(a) -1(c), it is clear that some stock market equity returns correlations are negatively related: India and Brazil, Russia and Brazil, and China and Russia respectively.
+Second, both $\hat{\pi}N$ and \hat{z}{π} (tests of the validation of the t-DCC model) provide support for the t-DCC model despite the 2008 financial crisis.
+However, the model barely passes the nonparametric Kolmogorov-Smirnov (KS_N) test which tests whether probability transform estimates, \hat{U}r are uniformly distributed over the range (0, 1).4 Third, from Figures 1(a) -1(c), it is clear that some stock market equity returns correlations are negatively related.
+India and Brazil, Russia and Brazil, and China and Russia respectively.
 Fourth, the model shows that the 2008 and 2009 financial crisis led to sharp spikes in volatility.
 In 2008, China had the highest spike; in 2009, India had the highest spike and in 2010, South Africa experienced the highest spike.
 During these periods, Russia had the lowest spike in volatility.
 Fifth, conditional correlations of Russia (in equity returns) fell during the financial crisis but picked up from July 2010.
 It shows that despite the 2008 financial crisis, BRICS equity returns (in terms of correlations) are anchored by the process of globalization in which stock markets are now more interdependent than ever.
 Finally, South African conditional correlations are negatively related to Brazil, India and China but they move together with Russian equity returns.
-It suggests that South African investors would have been better diversifying into these economies and that BRIC investors would not be investing in South Africa.
-Of course, the statement excludes any consideration of the effects of exchange rates.
+It suggests that South African investors would have been better diversifying into these economics

-&lt;sup>3Since volatility is a non-observable variable, it is usually proxied for in two ways: (a) using the square of daily equity returns ( $r{it}^2$ ) or (b) the standard error of intra-daily returns (realized volatilities) ( $\sigma{it}^{realized}$ ) as in (7) below.
+3 Since volatility is a non-observable variable, it is usually proxied for in two ways: (a) using the square of daily equity returns (r{it}^2) or (b) the standard error of intra-daily returns (realized volatilities) ($\sigma{it}^{realized}$) as in (7) below.